ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 ### Effects on the Group Members ###

 After having deleted an OSCORE group, the Group Manager can inform the group members by means of the following two methods.
-When contacting a group member, the Group Manager uses the pairwise secure communication channel established with that member during its joining process (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
+When contacting a group member, the Group Manager uses the pairwise secure communication association established with that member during its joining process (see Section 6 of {{I-D.ietf-ace-key-groupcomm-oscore}}).

 * The Group Manager sends an individual request message to each group member, targeting the respective resource used to perform the group rekeying process (see Section 18 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
 The Group Manager uses the same format of the Joining Response message in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}, where only the parameters 'gkty', 'key', and 'ace-groupcomm-profile' are present, and the 'key' parameter is empty.